staceyhancock/stat501-content/README.md

-# M/STAT 501 Course Content
+# M/STAT 501: Intermediate Probability and Statistics
-Course content for M/STAT 501 at Montana State University
+Course content for STAT 501 at Montana State University - Fall 2025